Search

 Terminal and layout of ATH

-Athens International Airport consists of 1 main terminal where all check-in, security, passport controls, customs and baggage claim are found, plus a satellite terminal with some additional gates.
-They’re connected via an underground walkway.
-Overall, it’s a relatively newer space but it can still get very crowded at peak times.
+Athens International Airport is relatively easy to navigate with a single main terminal handling all check-in, security, passport controls, customs and baggage claim.
+A satellite terminal with additional gates connects via an underground walkway.
+It’s a relatively recent space, but it can still get very crowded at peak times.

-The widest range of shops, restaurants and bars are found in the main terminal, so I recommend stocking up before heading over to the satellite terminal if you want anything.
-If you or anybody you’re traveling with has mobility restrictions, I’d also certainly recommend asking for assistance from your airline if it’s one that uses the satellite terminal.
+Most shops, restaurants and bars are in the main terminal, so I recommend stocking up before heading over to the satellite if you want anything.
+If you or anyone you’re traveling with has mobility restrictions, I’d certainly recommend asking for assistance from your airline if it uses the satellite terminal.

-There’s 1 hotel within the airport area – the Sofitel just across the road from the main terminal.
-It’s fine as far as airport hotels go, but a little dated and the pricing tends to reflect that it’s the only one within the airport itself.
-There are a few more options outside the airport, but most are quite a distance away so they aren’t a major help.
+There’s one hotel within the airport area – the Sofitel, located just opposite the main terminal at arrivals level.
+It’s fine as far as airport hotels go, though a little dated.
+A few more options are outside the airport, but most are quite a distance away.

 Arriving in Athens

-Passengers arriving from outside the Schengen Area need to add the step of passport control before picking up their bags and visiting customs.
-Passport control and baggage claim wait times can vary, especially in peak periods during summer vacations, and particularly on summer weekends – something to keep in mind if you’re connecting internationally.
+Passport control and baggage claim wait times can vary, especially during peak summer periods and particularly on summer weekends - something to keep in mind if you’re connecting internationally.

-One practical note: Athens can get very, very hot in summer.
+One practical note: Athens can get extremely hot in summer.
 If you’re sensitive to the heat, I’d recommend choosing flights that arrive in the early morning or late evening, when temperatures are relatively cooler but still hot.

 Check-in, security lines and departures at ATH

-Most airlines departing from Athens allow some kind of online check-in – some low-cost carriers will actually charge you extra if you don’t check in online and present an electronic or printed boarding pass.
+Online check-in is available with many airlines departing from Athens - and note that for some airlines, it may be your only option.
+In fact, some carriers will charge you extra if you haven’t checked in online and need a boarding pass printed at the airport.
 If you do need to get a boarding pass or drop off checked baggage, verify your airline’s check-in area as you enter the terminal.

-If you’re being dropped off by car, you might want to check which desks your airline uses on the airport website before you arrive so that you can be delivered to the closest door.
-Desk numbering starts at 1 at door 1 and goes up to 160 at door 4.
-Desk 70 is near door 2, while desk 90 is near door 3.
+If you’re being dropped off by car, check which desks your airline uses on the airport website before you arrive so you can be delivered to the closest door.

 ATH lounges and free Wi-Fi

-For its size, Athens airport sure does have a lot of lounges.
-There are 4 lounges in each of the 2 departure areas in the main terminal, plus another in the satellite building.
-Check with your airline for which ones you’re entitled to use if you’re a business class passenger or a frequent flyer.
+Athens airport has a lot of lounges for an airport this size.
+There are four in each of the two departure areas in the main terminal, plus another in the satellite building.
+Check with your airline for which ones you can use if you’re a business class passenger or a frequent flyer.

-Star Alliance business class passengers and frequent flyers should be aware that they have access to the Aegean (and Lufthansa) lounges even if they’re flying another airline.
+Star Alliance business class passengers and frequent flyers should know they have access to the Aegean (and Lufthansa) lounges when traveling in International First or Business Class on a Star Alliance member flight.
+Star Alliance Gold status holders can also access these lounges and bring one guest on the same flight.
 Some Star Alliance airlines contract with the third-party lounges, too.

 Free Wi-Fi is available across the airport terminal – just look for the “ATH Free Wi-Fi” network.
-Each connection is limited to 60 minutes, after which you can reconnect if there’s still time before your flight.
+The free service offers unlimited internet through 60-minute sessions, and you can reconnect if there’s still time before your flight.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.